nixworks/public/news/2013/05/16/british-author-jenny-colgan-wins-the-2013-romantic-novel-of-the-year-award-for-her-book-welcome-to-rosie-hopkins-sweetshop-of-dreams.md

 ### [2013-05-16](/news/2013/05/16/index.md)

-# British author Jenny Colgan wins the 2013 Romantic Novel of the Year Award for her book ''Welcome to Rosie Hopkins' Sweetshop of Dreams''.
+# British author Jenny Colgan wins the 2013 Romantic Novel of the Year Award for her book "Welcome to Rosie Hopkins' Sweetshop of Dreams".